 Blood groups are determined by genetically controlled, polymorphic, antigenic components of the RBC membrane.
 The allelic products of a particular genetic locus are classified as a blood group system.
 Some of these systems are highly complex, with many alleles defined at a locus; others consist of a single defined antigen.
 Blood group systems, in general, are independent of each other, and their inheritance conforms to Mendelian dominance.
-For polymorphic blood group systems, an animal usually inherits one allele from each parent and thus expresses no more than two blood group antigens of a system.
-An exception is in cattle, in which multiple alleles, or “phenogroups,” are inherited.
-Normally, an individual does not have antibodies against any of the antigens present on its own or against other blood group antigens of that species’ systems unless they have been induced by transfusion, pregnancy, or immunization.
-In some species (people, sheep, cattle, pigs, horses, cats, and dogs), so-called “naturally occurring” isoantibodies, not induced by transfusion or pregnancy, may be present in variable but detectable titers.
-For example, Group B cats have naturally occurring anti-A antibody.
-Also, circulating antibodies to animal blood group antigens may be induced by transfusion.
-With random blood transfusions in dogs, there is a 30%–40% chance of sensitization of the recipient, primarily to blood group antigen DEA 1, but risk is also present for development of antibody to any other antigen lacked by the recipient.
-In horses, transplacental immunization of the mare by an incompatible fetal antigen inherited from the sire may occur.
-Immunization also may result when some homologous blood products are used as vaccines (eg, anaplasmosis in cattle).
-In dogs, prior pregnancy does not result in sensitization of the bitch to foreign blood group antigens.
+For polymorphic blood group systems, an animal inherits one allele from each parent and thus expresses no more than two blood group antigens of a system.
+An exception is in cattle, in which multiple alleles are inherited.

-The cardiovascular system comprises the heart, the veins, and the arteries.
+The cardiovascular system comprises the heart, veins, arteries, and capillary beds.
 The atrioventricular (mitral and tricuspid) and semilunar (aortic and pulmonic) valves keep blood flowing in one direction through the heart, and valves in large veins keep blood flowing back toward the heart.
-The rate and force of contraction of the heart and the degree of constriction or dilatation of blood vessels are determined by the autonomic nervous system and hormones produced either by the heart and blood vessels (ie, paracrine or autocrine) or at a distance from the heart and blood vessels (ie, endocrine).
+The rate and force of contraction of the heart and the degree of constriction or dilatation of blood vessels are determined by the autonomic nervous system (sympathetic and parasympathetic) and hormones produced either by the heart and blood vessels (ie, paracrine or autocrine) or at a distance from the heart and blood vessels (ie, endocrine).

 Congenital anomalies of the cardiovascular system are defects that are present at birth and can occur as a result of genetic, environmental, infectious, toxicologic, pharmaceutical, nutritional, or other factors or a combination of factors.
 For several defects, an inherited basis is suspected based on breed predilections and breeding studies.
 Congenital heart defects are significant not only for the effects they produce but also for their potential to be transmitted to offspring through breeding and thus affect an entire breeding population.
 In addition to congenital heart defects, many other cardiovascular disorders have been shown, or are suspected, to have a genetic basis.
 Diseases such as hypertrophic cardiomyopathy, dilated cardiomyopathy, and degenerative valvular disease of small breeds of dogs may have a significant heritable component.

 Heart disease is defined as any functional, structural, or electrical abnormality of the heart.
-It encompasses a wide range of abnormalities, including congenital abnormalities (see Congenital and Inherited Anomalies of the Cardiovascular System) as well as anatomic and physiologic disorders of varying causes.
-Heart disease can be classified by various characteristics, including whether the disease was present at birth or not (eg, congenital or acquired), cause (eg, infectious, degenerative, genetic or heritable), duration (eg, chronic or acute), clinical status (eg, left heart failure, right heart failure, or biventricular failure), anatomic malformation (eg, ventricular septal defect), or by electrical disturbance (eg, atrial fibrillation, ventricular premature complexes).
+It encompasses a wide range of abnormalities, including congenital anomalies, as well as anatomical and physiologic disorders of varying causes.
+Heart disease can be classified by various characteristics, including presence at birth (eg, congenital or acquired), cause (eg, infectious, degenerative, genetic, or heritable), duration (eg, chronic or acute), clinical status (eg, left heart failure, right heart failure, or biventricular failure), anatomic malformation (eg, ventricular septal defect), or electrical disturbance (eg, atrial fibrillation, ventricular premature complexes).